Book Cover

 Investment Analysis and Opportunities

-The Radar Systems Market Market has seen more than $45 billion in global defense investments between 2022–2025.
+The Radar Systems Market has seen more than $45 billion in global defense investments between 2022–2025.
 The USA alone allocated funds to procure 220 new long-range radars for missile defense.
 Europe invested in upgrading 420 obsolete radars into AESA-based systems.
 Asia-Pacific expansion includes 1,200 new installations, with India contributing 780 units.
 Automotive radar investments are growing, with 65 million vehicles globally equipped in 2024.
 Opportunities lie in civil aviation modernization, where 4,200 airports are upgrading air traffic radars.
 Space-based radar investments have risen by 37%, with 62 satellites currently providing SAR coverage for Earth observation.

 New Product Development